Classic Volcano vs. The Hybrid Volcano : Comparing the Volcano Vaporizers

-The Digital Volcano is out of production ( but can be purchased used here) so it will shortly be only the Classic and the Hybrid and the price points of the two are rather drastic.
+The Digital Volcano is out of production ( but can be purchased used here) so currently Storz & Bickel are only producing the Classic and the Hybrid models of the Volcano and the price points of the two are rather drastic.
 Essentially you could buy the Classic Volcano and still have money for a portable vaporizer instead of splurging on the Hybrid, but read on to see what works for you.

 The most obvious of differences.
 Currently the Classic Volcano is $479 and the Volcano Hybrid is $699.
 Granted the Classic Volcano was $539 up until 2016 and the Digital $669 (now $599).
 I do not see a price drop coming on these anytime soon given the lack of competition in the high end desktop space, where we have seen the only serious competitor , Herbalizer, bow out in 2018.